 And that is glory at its finest.
 And then I ate this dish in all it’s glory, and it was all good.
 I loved all of these hasselback sweet potato options, but option #3 wins the prize in my book.
 My question to you is, which option is calling to you…1, 2, 3, or all of the above? 🙂

-- 2 medium sweet potatoes, washed and dried thoroughly
+- 4 medium sweet potatoes washed and dried thoroughly

 - Preheat oven to 425 degrees.
 Line a small rimmed baking sheet with foil and set aside.

 - Slice the bottoms off of the sweet potatoes so they lay flat on your cutting board.
-Using a very sharp knife, slice the sweet potatoes width-wise as uniformly as possibly, in about ¼" slices.
+Using a very sharp knife, carefully slice the sweet potatoes in about 1/8" slices, stopping about 1/2" from the bottom.
 Be careful to stop when you get close to the bottom so that the sweet potato stays intact.

 - Combine the melted butter, rosemary, salt and pepper in a small bowl.

 - Brush the tops of the sweet potatoes as well as between the layers with half of the butter mixture.